learnbyexample/Python_Basics/Text_Processing.md

 * removing leading/trailing/both characters
 * only consecutive characters from start/end string are removed
 * by default whitespace characters are stripped
+* if more than one character is specified, it is treated as a set and all combinations of it are used

 ```python
 >>> greeting = '      Have a nice day :)     '